danielmarbach/AzureMessagingOverchoice/EventHubs/README.md

 - Large event support (up to 1 MB per event)
 - Availability zones support in supported regions
 - Capture support for real-time archiving and replay scenarios
+- Standard namespaces support auto-inflation of throughput units while the premium namespaces processing units have to be manually scaled at the moment.

 ## Event Hub is not